 Founded in 2007 by environmental enthusiast Cheryl Lovelace, Footprint began with a goal to make products that are better for people and the environment.

-Today Footprint Bamboo is owned and operated by Reed Barbe and Eric Foote.
+Footprint Bamboo is owned and operated by Reed Barbe and Eric Foote since September 2016.
 Reed (Gettysburg College '17) majored in Political Science.
 Eric (Colgate University '16) majored in Environmental Economics.
 We are passionate about the use of bamboo in many applications and plan on promoting the use of bamboo for decades to come!